-Booth, a Free Soil, was the representative for Connecticut's 2nd congressional district from 1849 to 1851.
+Booth was the representative for Connecticut’s 2nd congressional district and was a Free Soil.
+He served from 1849 to 1851.

 From Dec 1849 to Mar 1851, Booth missed 40 of 572 roll call votes, which is 7.0%.
 This is better than the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1850-Mar 1851||133||20||15.0%||32nd|

 The information on this page is originally sourced from a variety of materials, including: